SAP-samples/abap-cheat-sheets/17_SAP_LUW.md

 - Usually contain database modification operations/statements
 - [`CALL FUNCTION ...
 IN UPDATE TASK`](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abapcall_function_update.htm) statements are used to register the update function modules for later execution; the actual execution is triggered by a `COMMIT WORK` statement

 - Example of a simple function module that has an importing parameter (a structure that is used to modify a database table).
 It simply shows a database modifying statement contained in a function module.
 The code alone does not distinguish it as an update function module.
-You can open the imported example function modules from the repository.
-They are marked as update function modules.
+For example, check the example function modules from the imported repository that are used in the executable example.
+In ADT, right-click a function module and choose *Open with → SAP GUI*.
+In SAP GUI, choose the *Attributes* tab.
+The *Update Module* checkbox is selected.
   ```abap
   FUNCTION zsome_update_fu_mod
     IMPORTING